 Bigdata and Hadoop are in high demand in today’s market.
 This is going to increase more in the coming days.
-Lots of organization have already moved into Hadoop, and those who have not are going to move soon.
+Lots of organizations have already moved into Hadoop and those who have not are going to move soon.
 There is a current report stating that major corporations have started investing in big data analytics.
 Big data marketing forecast is always in the upward trend, and it is not at all a short-lived state.
 Apart from all these, the jobs in Hadoop and big data are always offering high pay as compared to other technologies.

 Top Big Data and Hadoop Companies

 Below are a few top companies employing the most number:

 - Royal Bank of Scotland